scipy-conference/scipy_proceedings/papers/nadia_tahiri/nadia_tahiri.rst

    Embeddings of 20 random products projected into 2 dimensions. :label:`productpca`

-PCA was performed to visualize the clustering of 20 selected products.
-It was used to show that some products are frequently bought together with the other products.
+They show that some products are frequently bought together with the other products.
-Such a clustering was not used explicitly in our model, by an artificial network model is supposed to capture and take it into account implicitly in order to provide a better prediction.
+Such a clustering was not used explicitly in our model, but a good artificial network model is supposed to capture and take it into account implicitly in order to provide a better prediction.
-:math:`F_1` in Figure :ref:`violon` (a) shows that the profiles of all promotions are similar.
+The distribution of :math:`F_1` in Figure :ref:`violon` (a) indicates that the profiles of all promotions are similar.
 In the perspective, it would be interesting to include in our model the product weight based on some additional available statistics.
 For example, according to Statistics Canada - 2017, only 5% of all specials had a rebate of 50% and larger, whereas 95% of them had a smaller rebate.
-The use of theses weights could make the model more robust.
+The use of such weights could make the model more robust.

 Figure :ref:`violon` (b) indicates that all stores follow similar profiles in our model.
+This plot presents the distribution of the F1-score results with respect to the promotions and stores.
+We can observe that the distributions of the promotions and stores are very similar.
+Finally, this plot suggests the absence of the bias for these two model parameters.
+Figure :ref:`productsF1` and Table 3 report the values of the :math:`F_1` metric for the products whose inclusion into the consumer’s basket was either very easy or very hard to predict.
+Table 3 presents only the products with the five highest and the five lowest values of :math:`F_1` (the average, in this case, was taken over all users who purchased these products).
+The group of products, which were easy to predict, includes the articles of restriction regimes such as `diet cranberry fruit juice`, `purified water`, and `total 0% blueberry acai greek yogurt`.

 .. figure:: figures/violon.png
    :align: center
    :scale: 21%
    :figclass: wt

-   Distribution of :math:`F_1` measures against rebates (a), and stores (b). :label:`violon`
+   Distribution of the :math:`F_1` scores for the features rebates (a) and stores (b). :label:`violon`

-This plot presents the distribution of the F1-score results with respect to the promotions and stores.
-We can observe that the distributions of the promotions and stores are very similar.
-Finally, this plot suggests the absence of the bias for these two model parameters.
-Figure :ref:`productsF1` and Table 3 report the values of the :math:`F_1` metric for the products whose inclusion into the consumer’s basket was either very easy or very hard to predict.
-The first group of products includes the articles of restriction regimes such as `diet cranberry fruit juice`, `purified water`, and `total 0% blueberry acai greek yogurt`.

 .. raw:: latex